 Wesley Methodist Church

-Methodism in Singapore began in early 1885, after the arrival of the Reverend William Fitzjones Oldham (b.1854 - d.1937) who became the first resident Methodist missionary.
+Methodism in Singapore began in early 1885, after the arrival of the Reverend William Fitzjames Oldham (b.1854 - d.1937) who became the first resident Methodist missionary.
 The first worship services were held at the Town Hall (today's Victoria Memorial Hall) and the Christian Institute (located at the corner of Waterloo Street and Middle Road, the building still stands today) until December 1885.
 This English Church, as it was then called, had its first chapel at Coleman Street, which was dedicated on 15 December 1886.
-The congregation expanded over the years, and in 1907, Singapore Government granted a 3,530 sq m site at Fort Canning for a new Church.
+The congregation expanded over the years, and in 1907, Singapore Government granted a 3,530 sq m site at Fort Canning for a new church.
 The first worship service at this new Methodist Episcopal Church was held on Christmas Day 1908, and on 4 February 1909, it was dedicated by its Singapore founder, the Reverend Oldham, now Bishop William F. Oldham.
 On 7 January 1910, the church was renamed Wesley Methodist Church after John Wesley, the founder of Methodism.

 7 Feb 1885 : Bishop James Thoburn (Dr), William Oldham and party arrived from India, and formed the Methodist Church in Malaya.
 Regular services held at the Town Hall (today's Victoria Memorial Hall) and the Christian Institute at Middle Road.